 Common Career Mistakes and How to Avoid Them

-Are you trying everything to progress your career but not getting results?
-Have you ever wondered why your coworker or friend has been promoted while you’re still in the same spot?
-Most of us commit common blunders in our work that slow down progress.
-Continue reading to learn about these mistakes and ways you can avoid making them.
+Are you doing everything possible to improve the status of your career but not getting results?
+Have you ever considered what the reason is for why your friend or colleague is promoted while you’re still in the same position?
+It’s true that a lot of us commit common blunders in our careers that stagnate progress.
+Read on to learn about these errors and how to avoid them.

 Key Takeaways

-- Look into mentoring, continuing education and transferable skills development to remain on top of your game.
+- Find mentorship, Continuing Education and transferable skills Training to keep your skills on top of your game.

 - Negativity is not acceptable in any workplace.